-- Set a school attendance target as directed by the WeST Executive Leadership Team - Monitor progress of attendance of all pupils - Oversee the attendance arrangements - Work with school staff to ensure the efficient running of the attendance system - Make periodic checks of the registers to monitor pupil absence - Make periodic checks on absence notes and the reasons for absence - Deal with issues of inadequate registering - Arrange appropriate training for staff - Determine whether to authorise any proposed absences requested on the school's official form, or absences which have taken place for which no request was made - Notify parents as appropriate that if a pupil of compulsory school age fails to attend regularly his/her parents commit an offence - Initiate strategies to improve attendance and train staff accordingly - Liaise with the Education Welfare Officer (EWO) over persistent absentees after school action has taken place.
-Referrals to the service need to be made by electronic means. - Liaise with the Local Authority (LA) and police when they wish to exercise their powers to enforce truants to return to school; and
+- Oversee the attendance arrangements - Work with school staff to ensure the efficient running of the attendance system - Make periodic checks of the registers to monitor pupil absence - Make periodic checks on absence notes and the reasons for absence - Deal with issues of inadequate registering - Arrange appropriate training for staff - Determine whether to authorise any proposed absences requested on the school's official form, or absences which have taken place for which no request was made - Notify parents as appropriate that if a pupil of compulsory school age fails to attend regularly his/her parents commit an offence - Initiate strategies to improve attendance and train staff accordingly

+- Liaise with the WeST Education Welfare Officer (EWO) over persistent absentees after school action has taken place.
+Referrals to the service need to be made by electronic means. - Liaise with the Local Authority (LA) and police when they wish to exercise their powers to enforce truants to return to school: and

-Tutors/Class Teachers will:
+Class Teachers will:

-- Ensure that pupils are registered accurately - Follow up cases of unaccounted for absence or unacceptable notes - Inform the Headteacher of any signs of suspected truancy - Inform the Headteacher of any possible underlying problems which might account for absences and lateness - Make pupils aware of their attendance at regular intervals
+- · Ensure that pupils are registered accurately - Inform appropriate colleagues of any signs of suspected truancy - Inform appropriate colleagues [school to replace with details] of any possible underlying problems which might account for absences and lateness - Share attendance levels and number of missed sessions with parents during parent meetings if appropriate.